 We are going to review the top kayak racks for trucks on the market today, help you understand the differences, and, ultimately, get your watercraft safely to its destination.

-We named the APX25 the best all-in-one system, because everything you need to fit you and your paddle partner’s kayaks comfortably on your truck is included straight out of the package.
-Included is the kayak roof rack, 4 j-racks to hold 2 kayaks, 8 c-clamps, and ratchet straps as well as bow and stern lines.
+We named the X31 the best all-in-one system, because everything you need to fit you and your paddle partner’s kayaks comfortably on your truck is included with the frequently bought together package.
+Included is the kayak rack, 4 j-racks to hold 2 kayaks, 8 c-clamps, and ratchet straps as well as bow and stern lines.
 The J-racks are a great kayak carrier, but if you have the necessary J-racks and tie-downs you can just choose to buy the racks only!

 What beds is it compatible with?

-The only trucks this AA Model are not compatible with are ones with a utility track system, tool box or side box, or non-standard truck beds like an Avalanche or Honda Ridgeline.
+The only trucks this AA Model are not compatible with are some that have a utility track system, tool box or side box, or non-standard truck beds like an Chevy Avalanche or Honda Ridgeline.
 Please note that even some of the tool boxes are okay, as long as you they don’t block the racks clamps.

 Unlike some other kayak racks, you can hold any craft up to 800lbs and you have great clearance over the cab.
 That even includes canoes and some really heavy kayaks!

 Easy no-drill installation

-Looking for a truck rack that’s easy to install and deconstruct?
+Looking for a truck rack that’s easy to install and uninstall?

 This product is a nice option for those with shorter kayaks or those with trucks that don’t have a hitch.